 Highway businesses and other travelers are often helpful sources of information for current road conditions.
 Always inquire locally about what road conditions may be like up ahead of you and, in the off-season, what facilities are available, since many businesses operate seasonally.

 The MILEPOST® Quick Reference Log

 Miles from Dawson Creek (DC) shown.

 DC 1.5 Mile 0 Park; camping.
-Campground is adjacent Walter Wright Pioneer Village and Rotary Lake.
+Campground is adjacent Walter Wright Pioneer Village.

 DC 17.3 Exit east for loop road to Kiskatinaw Provincial Park (3 miles/5 km); camping.
-Also access to Historic Kiskatinaw River Bridge, the original Old Alaska Highway wooden bridge.
+Also access to Historic Kiskatinaw River Bridge, the original Old Alaska Highway wooden bridge (pictured at right).

 DC 34.4 Peace River Bridge, longest water span on the Alaska Highway.

 DC 35 TAYLOR (pop.
 1,300); food, gas, lodging, camping.
 Visitor information at the Visitor Centre on the Alaska Highway; stop and photograph the Gold Panner statue.
 World’s Invitational Gold Panning Championship in August.

 DC 47 FORT ST. JOHN (pop.
 21.523); all services.
 Food, gas and lodging are located on frontage roads along the Alaska Highway and in downtown Fort St. John.
 Visitor information is located inside the Pomeroy Sport Centre at 9324 96 Street.